I'm passionate about health, wellness, social issues and relationships. I offer relatable content and solid advice.

 Quantity Versus Quality

 Once married, instead of sex simply being an aspect of a couple's relationship they enjoy, it becomes an expectation.
 Expectations are usually things we avoid or procrastinate on doing.
-Often times, from the women's point of view, "sex is just another chore".
+Oftentimes, from the woman's point of view, "sex is just another chore".
 From the man's viewpoint, sex is expected, but he must realize it takes work to get her into it.

 Men tend to keep score on how often they get sex.
 Women tend to barter, giving sex in return for something they really want, like a massage.
 Society focuses on quantity of sex.
 It gets more attention than whether the sex is good or great (quality).
 If you want to improve the quantity, then focus on quality—maybe this means foreplay or trying new things or finding what relieves stress for your partner.